SilverFox70/node-eventDispatcher/README.md

 # EventDispatcher

 ## Overview
 This is small project centered around creating an *Event Dispatcher* to listen to and route events between modules.
 It is based on the _Publish-Subscribe_ pattern using the event dispatcher as the broadcaster.
+The Event Dispatcher itself has no direct knowledge of who is emitting or listening to events. s